 Your results will make more sense if you understand the following “bipolar basics”:

-Ask yourself these 3 critical threshold questions on bipolar symptoms first to check you have the BOTH THE UPS AND THE DOWNS that characterize bipolar disorder:
+Ask yourself these 3 critical threshold questions on bipolar symptoms first to check you have the THE UPS, THE DOWNS, and the ‘in between episode periods that characterize bipolar disorder:

 If you answered “YES” to these 3 questions, then you may consider a screening test for the possibility of mania.

-That is, the point of screening is to check you for the typical symptoms of mania such as racing thoughts, disrupted sleep, and out of control spending or sexual promiscuity or other impulsive "risky" behavior.
+That is, the point of screening is to check if you have the typical symptoms of mania such as racing thoughts, disrupted sleep, out of control spending, or sexual promiscuity or other impulsive “risky” behavior.

 This is just the beginning – it is NOT a final diagnosis.